The Dual-Layer Contract¶

 The contract shapes how you should write code on top of dsviper.Commit*:

-Treat the post-convergence state as a boundary.
+Treat the post-reduction state as an import boundary.
 It is the symmetric equivalent of deserialized network input: structurally sound, semantically unverified.

 Do not assume that every operation you build into a